 Even if you are unable to donate at this time, there are many other ways that you can support this important organization.
-For more information on how you can support the Foundation and the tax benefits of contributing, please visit our website or contact Tom Sorge at tomsorge@msn.com.
+For more information on how you can support the Foundation and the tax benefits of contributing, please visit our website or contact the chair of the St. Ignatius Foundation.